CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 applyTo: "**"
 ---

 EVERYTHING IN THIS FILE IS MANDATORY FOR COPILOT TO FOLLOW.
-EVERYTHING!!!
+EVERYTHING!

+# Background

+This is a public library for automated tracing of React component renders by listening to react rendering lifecycle events through the developer tools attachment points.
+It has supporting code for resolving variable names that is added by injecting a custom hook into React components at build time.
+The packages are the deliverables.
+The apps are only examples and demos of how to use the packages.

 # Monorepo Instructions

 - Always run commands from the project root (`c:\Projects\tracing`) unless specifically instructed otherwise.
-This is a monorepo managed with pnpm workspaces.
+- This is a monorepo managed with pnpm workspaces.
+- Do not change directories using "cd" or any other tool.
 - Do not run node commands or ad hoc js scripts.
 It is explicitly forbidden!
 - All troublehooting must be done test first.
 You must create a failing test that reproduces the issue before attempting to fix it.
 - Do small tight focused changes.
 Verify each change with tests, and explain the steps done, before moving on.